haleakala-sub-pages

 Director, Charles Tressider is a self-taught mushroom farmer on the island of Maui.
 He specializes in the production of oyster and shiitake mushrooms.
 The crowning achievement of his farming career is his custom laboratory, the finest mushroom production facility in the state of Hawaii.

 Director, Tim Wolfe is a family man who has lived in Ha’iku since 1989.
 An early interest in community service led him to join the Ha’iku Community Association over two decades ago, and he now serves on the Board of Directors as the treasurer.
 Tim was a volunteer for the first annual Ha’iku Ho’olaule’a and Flower Festival, which was held for 25 years as a benefit fund raiser for community organizations until the pandemic arrived.
-Tim continues to serve as a Board Member of the Hawaii Farmers Union United Haleakala Chapter, which he joined over a decade ago to help promote sustainable agriculture on the island.
 An abiding interest in the future of the North Shore has led to his recent appointment to serve on the Pa’ia-Ha’iku Advisory Committee of the Maui Planning Commission.

 Committee Chairs